T7X

 Tokenization has opened new possibilities in the art world by enabling fractional ownership of high-value artworks, collectibles, and rare artifacts.
 Traditionally, investing in fine art required substantial capital, but tokenization allows smaller investors to participate in this market.

-Fractional Investment in High-Value Artworks: Art tokenization allows investors to purchase shares of iconic or valuable pieces, such as a painting by a famous artist, without the need to own the entire piece.
+Fractional Investment in High-Value Artworks: Art tokenization allows investors to purchase shares of iconic or valuable pieces without the need to own the entire piece.
 This democratizes art investment and introduces new liquidity to a traditionally static market.

 Ownership Rights and Royalties: Artists or art owners can use smart contracts to manage royalty payments for tokenized artwork.
-For instance, if a tokenized piece of art appreciates and is sold on a secondary market, the original artist could receive a percentage of the resale, creating recurring revenue opportunities.
+If a tokenized piece appreciates and is sold on a secondary market, the original artist could receive a percentage of the resale, creating recurring revenue opportunities.

 Digital Authentication and Provenance: Blockchain-based tokenization provides a secure record of an artwork’s provenance, helping prevent fraud and forgery.
-This is crucial in the art world, where authentication and history can greatly impact an item’s value.
 Buyers can trace the artwork’s ownership history on the blockchain, providing confidence in its authenticity.

 3. Commodities and Precious Metals